 The fact is there's an incredible world of photographic gear out there, and if you're just getting started in photography (and even if you're an old hand), you may not be aware of everything that's out there.

 Sure you've got a camera and a fantastic lens, maybe you've even got yourself one of the best tripods and one of the best camera bags, but have you really explored everything that's around that could make your photography better?

 For example, what camera accessories do you have that help you control your lighting?
-Do you use any filters to tame the light when it's being uncooperative, and does your tripod have a head that allows you to execute smooth panning movements?
-What about post-production – did you know there are loads of accessories out there that can make your images better post-capture?
+Do you use any filters to tame or enhance the light.
+Does your tripod offer rock-solid support and have a head that allows you to execute smooth panning movements?

 Different photographers will have different needs.
 No two shooters are the same, and a vital accessory for one person will be waste of bag space for another.
 That said, there are a few accessories that we think every single photographer, without exception, should own, and it's these we've compiled first in our Essentials section.
-Here are the best accessories for every photographer.
+Here are the best camera accessories for every photographer to consider.

 1. Vanguard VEO 2 204AB

 With a tripod you can shoot things you might never have attempted before

 Material: Aluminium | Max load (legs/head): 4/4kg | Max height (with head): 135cm | Folded height: 40cm | Weight (with head): 1.15kg